bogomirov/keyboard-shortcuts/README.md

 2) Remove the keyboard shortcuts project from your hard drive by executing in Command Prompt:

 ```
-  rmdir /s %USERPROFILE%\AppData\Local\keyboard-shortcuts
+  rmdir /s %USERPROFILE%\keyboard-shortcuts
 ```

-Please note that with this operation you will **irrecoverably delete** all the files associated with the project, together with the history of their modifications.
+Please note that this operation will **irrecoverably delete** all the files associated with the project, together with the history of their modifications.
 Therefore, if you have made any modifications to the project by yourself, it is advisable to keep a backup copy of your work elsewhere, e.g. by sharing it in on-line.

 #Legal notices

-All raster imagery used and included in this project is believed to be in the "public domain" and of unknown to the author origin.
+All raster imagery used in this project is believed to be in the "public domain" and of unknown to the author origin.
 The author does not intend to infringe any legitimate intellectual right, artistic rights or copyright.
 If you are the rightful owner of any of the raster images used in this project, and you do not want it distributed, or if you require a suitable credit, then please contact the author of this project to immediately do whatever is needed either for the image to be removed or provide credit where it is due.
 Please note that all the content of this project is provided free of charge and therefore the author does not gain any financial benefit from its distribution.

 Adobe, After Effects, Illustrator and Photoshop are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.